ckattner/fresh_objects/README.md

 Notes:

-* You can change the object ID key by passing in the `id_key` into `Timestampd#filter`.
+* You can change the object ID key by passing in the `id_key` into `FreshObjects#filter`.
-* You can change the timestamp key by passing in the `timestamp_key` into `Timestampd#filter`.
+* You can change the timestamp key by passing in the `timestamp_key` into `FreshObjects#filter`.
-* You can change the resolver by passing in a custom `resolver` into `Timestampd#filter`.
+* You can change the resolver by passing in a custom `resolver` into `FreshObjects#filter`.
 Technically, a resolver can be anything with a #get ethod based on the [Objectable resolver#get method](https://github.com/bluemarblepayroll/objectable/blob/master/lib/objectable/resolver.rb).

 ### Saving a Filter